 Herman is also a Maritime and Port Authority of Singapore (MPA) accredited trainer for IMDG course.

 Roman C Luth, Course Facilitator and Advisor

-Mr Roman C Luth has more than twenty three years of experience in the field of logistics in Asia Pacific.
+Mr Roman C Luth has more than thirty years of experience in the field of logistics in Asia Pacific.

 He started his career in Asia in the chemical warehouse operation in 1991 and in 1996 he co-founded an Asian Chemical Logistics company concentrating on regional distribution of hazardous chemicals for MNCs.

 Mr Luth is a certified IATA DG trainer as well as a Lead Auditor for quality management systems as well as for security and Health & Safety management systems.
 He is also a Technical Expert Auditor for Cyanide Transportation under the ICMC and Certified Business Continuity Professional.

-He further is a member of the SCIC Logistics and Distribution sub-committee and has held the position of chairman for this committee for some years and continues to be a member of the Working Group for supply-chain-security under Spring Singapore, the Singapore Standardization Body.
+For several years he was a member of the SCIC Logistics and Distribution sub-committee and also held the position of chairman for this committee.
+Other engagements included the activity as a member of the Working Group for supply-chain-security under Spring Singapore, the Singapore Standardization Body.